-The knee joint is formed by the thigh bone (femur) at the top, the shinbone (tibia) at the bottom and your kneecap (patella) in the front.
-It's a hinge joint that bends and straightens your leg and helps balance out the forces from your feet.
+The knee joint is formed by the thigh bone (femur) at the top, the shinbone (tibia) at the bottom, and your kneecap (patella) at the front.
+It's a hinge joint that bends and straightens your leg.

 Slippery cartilage covers the surfaces of the knee joints – keeping the bones cushioned and gliding smoothly over each other, preventing friction and wear and tear.